Tshixmo/Semester2_WPF_POE/README.md

 Claim Approval: Coordinators and managers can approve or reject claims User-Friendly Interface: A clean and intuitive WPF-based GUI

+To run the application:
+Go to this github link: https://github.com/Tshixmo/Semester2_WPF_POE Click the green **code** button and then **Open with Visual Studio** Clone the repository on your local machine
+Once Visual Studio is opened
+Build the solution and run the code.

 Once the application is running, you can:
 Log in as a Lecturer, Program Coordinator, or Academic Manager.